clinted/Contracts/README.md

 Contracts
 =========

-Simple C# implementations of Code Contracts ala DBC.
+Two different C# implementations of Code Contracts ala DBC.
 Example files are provided that show usage.

+Basic version uses a single static Contract class.

+Advanced version is more granular and uses three different classes - Require (Preconditions), Assume (Invariants), and Verify (Postconditions).

 Use them and you will create better software.